Physical Energy in the Parlanti Yard

 From museum pieces to public monuments, from small gold medals, silver spoons and polychrome maquettes to huge statues, the Parlantis have cast them all.
 Their castings were produced by both the lost wax process (direct and indirect) and the sand process.
 Castings were in various bronze alloys, aluminium, lead, silver and plaster.
 However, it is for works cast in bronze by the cire perdue (or lost wax) process that the Parlantis are most renowned.

-Around about the time that the Parlantis arrived in Great Britain, there were very few artisans skilled in art bronze casting.
+Around about the time that the Parlantis arrived in Great Britain in the 1890s, there were very few artisans skilled in art bronze casting.
 Even by 1901 the situation was not much better.
 Writing in British Sculpture And Sculptors Of Today Marion Spielmann highlighted the shortage of art bronze founders in the UK: The point is well appreciated in Paris, where a dozen years ago there were two firms of fine-art bronze-founders employing over five hundred hands, whose work was very highly paid; while there were innumerable smaller establishments , and more were to be found in other cities of France.
 Since that time the ”new art” movement has there given an impetus to the art-trade such as should startle Birmingham into unaccustomed envy.
 In England such an industry is practically unknown, and it may be doubted if in the whole kingdom a hundred hands are employed in this production of bronze statuary, as distinguished from the ordinary metal figures and ornaments of commerce.
 Obviously, there is here an opening for a very beautiful and a very lucrative industry if only the public will understand its charm, and encourage the effort now being made to bring before the world good work by our best sculptors and designers.

 The purpose of this website, which has been compiled by Steve Parlanti, is to promote awareness of the importance of the Parlanti art bronze foundries, which were active in the UK between about 1890 and 1940.
 All too often, the skill of the art bronze founder is overlooked, but without them we would not be treated to the wonderful bronzes that are to be found worldwide.

 Records for casting from this period, both from foundries and sculptors, are difficult to come by, and for this reason this website is far from a comprehensive database of the Parlanti’s casts.
 Research is ongoing, and the list of confirmed Parlanti casts is always being added to.
 The ‘Sculptors’ and ‘Castings’ pages are regularly updated.
 However, working from a hand written list of Parlanti casts sited in London alone, it is clear that in a large number of cases Parlanti casts were not marked.
-Given that the handful of other art bronze foundries of the time did, in the main, mark their casts, it means that any unmarked bronze produced during the years that the Parlanti foundries were active, may well be one of the large number of bronzes that Parlanti produced but that have yet still to be discovered or confirmed.
+Given that the handful of other art bronze foundries of the time did, in the main, seem to mark their casts, it means that any unmarked bronze produced during the years that the Parlanti foundries were active may be one of the large number of bronzes that Parlanti produced but that have yet still to be discovered or confirmed.

 A good example of the difficulty faced when trying to confirm the casting foundry concerns a bronze work called Youth by the sculptor Alexander James Leslie (1873-1930).
 Leslie exhibited regularly at the Royal Academy between 1901 and 1922, as well as exhibiting elsewhere.
 In 1920, Leslie exhibited Youth-bronze statue, as well as two marble works (Iphigenia and The Muse of Theocritus), at The Royal Scottish Academy exhibition.
 He gave his address as The Studio, Parlenti’s (sic) Foundry, Beaumont Rd, West Kensington, London W14.
 With Leslie giving that address, there is certainly a high likelihood that the bronze statue exhibited at the RSA in 1920 was cast by Parlanti at his Beaumont Road foundry.
 Leslie had previously exhibited Youth at a number of other exhibitions.
 The description given in each case doesn’t always clarify whether it was the same work, if it was a different cast, or, sometimes, what medium it was in.
 In 1907 at the Royal Academy exhibition in London Leslie exhibited two works, one of which was Youth-bust.
 A bust not a statuette, and the medium is not stated.
 His address at the time was given as 8 Weymouth Avenue, Ealing, W. which was some 6 or so miles from Parlanti’s foundry at Parsons Green, London.
 In 1913 we find Leslie exhibiting Youth-statuette bronze at the Royal Academy in London, and in 1919, again at the Royal Academy in London, we find Youth-statue, bronze, both years giving his address again as 8 Weymouth Avenue, Ealing, W. Interestingly, when exhibiting 3 works at the Royal Academy in 1920 he gives his address not as Parlanti’s foundry, as he had done for the 1920 Royal Scottish Academy exhibition, but as 6 Gloucester Road, Ealing, W.5.
 Leslie also used his Youth for the Hawick WWI memorial in 1921.
 This was cast by McDonald & Creswick of Edinburgh.